Indianapolis Celebrates Freedom to Read Week with a “Prisoner,” a Sneak Peek at Our New Building, and a Week of Programming Sept. 22-27, 2019!

 Monday, September 23

-Come dig into the history of censorship and book banning with Jonathan R. Eller, IUPUI chancellor’s professor of English and director of the Center for Ray Bradbury Studies.
-Stay for some classic Bradbury TV viewing and popcorn.
+- Dig into the history of censorship and book banning through the lens of Ray Bradbury with Jonathan R. Eller, IUPUI Chancellor’s Professor of English; Director, Center for Ray Bradbury Studies.

 Tuesday, September 24

 Co-Ed Night at the Museum

 - Learn how the Freedom to Read is threatened by publishing trends, cuts to libraries, and more with Lucinda Nord, Executive Director, Indiana Library Federation.